Updated May 21, 2026§ For Apple Users

 Apple AirTag 2

 The AirTag 2 is the obvious answer for anyone inside the Apple ecosystem.
-In our testing we attached one to a set of keys, and Precision Finding walked us straight back to the drawer it had slipped into.
+Attached to a set of keys, its Precision Finding can walk an iPhone user straight back to wherever the tag slipped out of sight.

 Chipolo Pop